Convention Schedule

 With the rapid increase in the number of oncology treatment approvals, this session offers a straightforward, big‑picture overview of chemotherapy, immunotherapy, targeted therapy, and supportive care, helping technicians understand key differences in how these treatments work and what that means for dispensing, distribution, and patient care.

-1. Recognize big picture differences between chemotherapy, immunotherapy, and targeted therapy.
+1. Recognize big picture differences between chemotherapy, immunotherapy, and targeted therapy and their role in cancer treatment.

 2. Outline key dosing considerations and the importance of supportive care medications for patients undergoing cancer treatment.